We know there may be medical situations that occur that are detrimental and even life-changing.

 We all expect the medical professionals you trust to follow through with the highest quality care.
 Unfortunately, sometimes the care can be negligent.
 As a result, medical malpractice causes serious, life-changing injuries, and even death.

 Injuries due to medical malpractice can happen in almost any place and under virtually any condition.
-Medical malpractice can happen in places like emergency rooms, operating rooms, and doctor’s offices.
+Medical malpractice can happen in places such as emergency rooms, operating rooms, and doctor’s offices.

 Three Elements Essential To A Medical Malpractice Case